NanoMars/BouncingBall/README.md

 ## Acknowledgements

 This project was made for [Hack Club Arcade](https://hackclub.com/arcade/).
-Special thanks to the Hack Club community for their support and inspiration.